williamcodes/dotfiles/README.markdown

 I forked [Zach Holeman's](http://github.com/holman) and later merged in [Ryan Bate's](http://github.com/ryanb)' dotfiles.
-This repository is now considerably different, but they were a fantastic starting point.
+This repository is now considerably different, but they were fantastic inspiration.